ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/autoscaling.md

 running as a sidecar container in the Ray head pod.
 This design choice is motivated by considerations of scalability.

-### Ray Autoscaler with Kubernetes cluster autoscaler
+### Ray Autoscaler with Kubernetes Cluster Autoscaler
 The Ray Autoscaler and the
 [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) complement each other.
 After the Ray autoscaler decides to create a Ray pod, the Kubernetes Cluster Autoscaler